Umfragetools2

 Conclusion

-When it comes to the most popular free survey tools for students, Qualtrics and Google (or Microsoft) Forms are the way to go.
+When it comes to the most popular free survey tools for students, Qualtrics, Google Forms and SurveySwap’s survey builder are the way to go.
 If these aren’t available to you or you don’t feel like using them, it’s definitely worth it to pay TypeForm’s fee for one month.

 Are there any free survey tools for students we missed, or anything you’d like us to review?
 Drop your suggestions in the comments, and we’ll take a look.